-Position Statement The Local Government sector supports the 'Policy for

-Assessing Applications to Operate Restricted Access Vehicles on Local Government Roads' as a model policy for statutory mass or dimension limit as prescribed in the Road Traffic (Vehicles) Regulations 2014.
+Position Statement The Local Government sector supports the 'Policy for Assessing Applications to Operate Restricted Access Vehicles on Local Government Roads' as a model policy for Local Government.
+Background Restricted Access Vehicle (RAV) is a vehicle that exceeds a statutory mass or dimension limit as prescribed in the Road Traffic (Vehicles) Regulations 2014.
 RAVs can only operate on roads approved by Main Roads WA.
 Operators may apply to Main Roads WA to add or amend a RAV route.